Uncontested Divorce Process

-This is a general description of the steps for starting, filing and completing an uncontested divorce in the Georgia counties in which we offer full service representation for uncontested matters.
-Please note that, in some counties, we offer full service representation only for cases that do not involve minor children only.
-In those counties, we will not be able to offer full service representation if your case involves a minor child.
-But we can still provide limited services for an uncontested divorce.
-Later, we will blog on the “limited services” separately.
-But, here is a general description of our full service representation process for an uncontested divorce in Georgia.
+This is a general description of the steps for starting, filing and completing an uncontested divorce in the Georgia counties in which we offer representation for uncontested matters.
 Of course, we vary the process a bit as necessary from case to case to fit the individual needs of our clients and the requirements of the court where the divorce is to be actually filed.

 Free Telephone Consultation:

-Of course, if you wish, we can have a brief (15 to 20 minutes) free consultation with you at no charge about your case by telephone.
+Of course, if you wish, before we start the uncontested divorce process we can have a brief (15 to 20 minutes) free consultation with you at no charge about your case by telephone.
 This will help you (and us) make sure that it will be appropriate for you to pursue as an uncontested divorce.
 We can answer any preliminary questions that you may have about your divorce, our process and the cost of your case.

 Make an Appointment with Attorney:

 Then, once you are ready to proceed, you can use our online scheduling tool to set up an appointment to meet (by telephone) and discuss your case in detail.
 Of course you can also just give us a call to make the appointment.
 At the meeting to start your divorce case, you will need to pay our flat fee using any method of payment that you choose.

 By the way, it does not matter where you and your spouse got married.
 What is important is where you and/or your spouse lives at the time that the uncontested divorce is filed.
 The place where we will file your uncontested divorce case in Georgia will be either the county where you or your spouse actually currently lives.
 The court where the divorce case is actually filed is called the venue.